pickhardt/Guiders-JS/README.md

     name: "Close",
     classString: "primary-button",
-    onclick: callback function for when the button is clicked (if name is "close" or "next", onclick defaults to guiders.hideAll and guiders.next respectively) }
+    onclick: callback function for when the button is clicked (if name is "close", "next", or "prev", onclick defaults to guiders.hideAll, guiders.next, or guiders.prev respectively)
+   }
 buttonCustomHTML: (optional) custom HTML that gets appended to the buttons div
 classString: (optional) custom class name that the guider should additionally have
+closeOnEscape: (optional) if true, the escape key will close the currently open guider
 description: text description that shows up inside the guider
 highlight: (optional) selector of the html element you want to highlight (will cause element to be above the overlay)
+isHashable: (defaults to true) the guider will be shown auto-shown when a page is loaded with a url hash parameter #guider=guider_name
 offset: fine tune the position of the guider, e.g. { left:0, top: -10 }
+onClose: (optional) additional function to call if a guider is closed by the x button, close button, or escape key
+onHide: (optional) additional function to call when the guider is hidden
 onShow: (optional) additional function to call before the guider is shown
-onHide: (optional) additional function to call when the guider is hidden
 overlay: (optional) if true, an overlay will pop up between the guider and the rest of the page
 position: (optional / required if using attachTo) clock position at which the guider should be attached to the html element.
 Can also use a description keyword (such as "topLeft" for 11 or "bottom" for 6)
 title: title of the guider